 The problem is with Quantum Mechanics for it seems there are entangled quantum states of many particles that attribute exactly the same intrinsic and relational properties to each of them.
 For example, the famous singlet state of two fermions, such as electrons, attributes to the pair the relation that their spins in any given direction are opposite to each other, but does not attribute a definite spin in any direction to either particle alone.
 Given that they may also be attributed exactly the same spatial wavefunction, as when they are both in the first orbit of an atom, for example, then such particles would seem to violate PII.
 This leads to a dilemma that was articulated by Steven French and Michael Redhead (1988); either quantum particles are not individuals, or they are individuals but the principle of individuation that applies to them must make reference to some kind of empirically transcendent haecceity, bare particularity or the like.

+Katherine Brading and Alexander Skyles (2012) consider the plausibility of arguing for structural realism on the basis of this underdetermination.
 Saunders argues that there is no underdetermination (see (5) below).
 The appeal to this metaphysical underdetermination is criticised by Chakravartty 2003, who argues that it cannot be significant since it also obtains in the case of everyday objects.
 Morganti (2004) argues in favour of transcendental individuation, and also points out that if quantum mechanics is not complete and there are hidden variables as in Bohm theory, the quantum particles may be individuated by their intrinsic and spatio-temporal properties after all.

 (4) There are individual entities but they don't have any irreducible intrinsic properties.